prog-autom/m1p/problem_list.md

 	* [Variational autoencoders to estimate parameters](https://arxiv.org/pdf/1606.05908.pdf)
 	* RNN in the [5G book](https://arxiv.org/abs/2104.13478)
 	* [Neural CDE](https://bit.ly/NeuroCDE)
-* __Baseline__: RNN-like variational autoencoder in the criteia: error vs number of parameters
+* __Baseline__: RNN-like variational autoencoder in the criteria: error vs. complexity (number of parameters)
 * __Roadmap__:
-* 	# Prepare data so that the reconstruction work on a basic model (like SSA)
+	* Prepare data so that the reconstruction work on a basic model (like SSA)
+	* Estimate expectation and covariance of parameters (using VAE or else, to be discussed)
+	* Reduce dimensionality, plot the error/complexity, plot the covariance
+	* Run RNN-like model, plot
+	* Assign the expectation and covariation matrix to each neuron of the model
+	* Plot the parameter space regarding covariance as its metric tensor (end of minimum part)
+	* Suggest a dimensionality reduction algorithm (naive part)
+	* Run Neuro ODE/CDE model and plot the parameter space
+	* Analyse the data distribution as the normalized flow
+	* Suggest the parameter space modification in terms of  the normalized flow (paradoxical part, diffusion model is needed)
+	* Compare all models according to the criterion error/complexity (max part)
+	* Construct the decoder model for any pair of data like fMRI-ECoG tensor and neuro CDE (supermax part)
 * __Proposed solution__: description of the idea to implement in the project
 * __Novelty__: Continous-time models are supposed to be simple due to their periodic nature.
 Since they approximate the vector fields, these models are universal.
-The model selectoin for cotinous time is not considered now, but at the time it is acute for wearable multimedia devices for metaverce and augmented reality.
+The model selection for the continuous time is not considered now, but at the time, it is acute for wearable multimedia devices for metaverse and augmented reality.
-* __Supergoal__ To join two encoders in a dignal decoding model to reveal connection between video and fMRI, between fMRI and ECoG.
+* __Supergoal__ To join two encoders in a signal decoding model to reveal the connection between video and fMRI, between fMRI and ECoG.
 * __Authors__: Expert Strijov, consultant ?